Mississippi asks judge to throw out mental health lawsuit

-The state claims that the federal government doesn't have authority to sue the state under part of the Americans with Disabilities Act that it's citing.
-Lawyers for Mississippi Attorney General Jim Hood also claim that the federal government hasn't done enough to lay out what changes it wants to Mississippi's mental health system.
+Lawyers for the state in December told U.S. District Judge Carlton Reeves the federal government doesn't have authority to sue the state under part of the Americans with Disabilities Act federal officials are citing.
+Lawyers for Mississippi Attorney General Jim Hood also claim the federal government hasn't done enough to lay out what changes it wants to Mississippi's mental health system.

 The federal government says it does have authority to sue and says its experts have done plenty to show Mississippi should spend more on community-based care and less on keeping patients in mental hospitals.